 We would always recommend asking both your current and prospective tenants what they want or would like to achieve from their working environment.
 Staying in touch with your tenants’ requirements will help you ensure you are building a long-term working relationship with them, which in turn will save you money in having to repurpose an office were the tenant to withdraw due to the premises being or becoming unsuitable.

 You should always consider the nature of the prospective tenant’s business before making radical changes to layouts and working environments because it is never one-size-fits-all when it comes to office environments.

-If you would like further advice on investing in Commercial Property and how to adapt properties to encompass the ever-changing needs of businesses or you are an existing landlord who would like advice on how to structure your leases to give optimum flexibility, contact our Commercial Property team on 01332 340 211.
+If you would like further advice on investing in property and how to adapt properties to encompass the ever-changing needs of businesses or you are an existing landlord who would like advice on how to structure your leases to give optimum flexibility, contact our Property team on 01332 340 211.